omgnetwork/elixir-omg/docs/fee_design.md

 ## FAQ

 Q1: Is it possible for the operator to start collecting fee now, but defer adding the new fee-exit ALD to some time in the future?
 > Yes, it should be possible in the abandoned design.
-But be aware pre-collecting fee meanings we would need to put extra effort to migrate DB for fee feature during production on live.
-For instance, we would need to calculate the sum of fee while accepting new transactions, which might impact sum of fee too.
+But be aware pre-collecting fee meanings we would need to put extra effort to migrate DB for fee feature during production.
+For instance, we would need to calculate the sum of fees while accepting new transactions, which might impact sum of fees too.

 > In the chosen design, we can defer the fee-exit feature to the future but we would lose all fee pre-collected.